OCA/purchase-workflow/stock_move_purchase_price_update/readme/CONFIGURE.md

 - Enable 'Show Detailed Operations' option.
 - Go to Reception picking
 - Add optional column 'Purchase price' in operations and/or detailed operations
-- Go to picking batch with picking type Reception
-- Add optional column 'Purchase price' in operations and/or detailed operations